 The guided tours start just before the drawbridge.

-After Fort Henry was lunch at the popular Chez Piggy, one of the oldest restaurants in the city opened since 1979 (Pan Chancho was opened in 1994).
+After Fort Henry was lunch at Chez Piggy, one of the oldest and most popular restaurants in Kingston, opened since 1979 (Pan Chancho was opened in 1994).
 Chez Piggy is at a former limestone stable and serves globally inspired dishes.

 We started off with Gambas al Ajillo, a popular Spanish dish, which is shrimps on garlic and olive oil served in a sizzling skillet.
 When you see the oil with garlic high enough to be midway of the shrimp, you know you’re in for a treat.
 Travelling Foodie Tip: Dip the complimentary bread on the garlic oil, and thank me later!